TritonDataCenter/manta-muskie/docs/index.md

 one, successful responses will include a `computed-md5` header.
 This is the MD5 checksum that Manta calculated when ingesting your object.

+You can specify a `Content-Encoding` header; if you do, GetObject and metadata read operations, like `minfo`, will include this header in their corresponding responses.
+This is allows clients to, for example, compress manta objects and then decompress them with the appropriate algorithm without maintaining extra state.

 The service is able to provide test/set semantics for you if you use HTTP conditional request semantics (e.g., `If-Match` or `If-Modified-Since`).